mechevarria/twitch-live-discord/README.md

 # twitch-live-discord

-Python script to authenticate against the [Twitch API](https://dev.twitch.tv/docs/api/), get live user details and then post a rich text message to a channel in [Discord](https://discord.com/developers/docs/reference)
+Python script to authenticate against the [Twitch API](https://dev.twitch.tv/docs/api/), get live user details and then post a rich text message to a channel in [Discord](https://discord.com/developers/docs/reference).
+The reason I built this instead of using a bot is that most bots do not add a random number to the preview URL, resulting in a [cached image in Discord](https://discuss.dev.twitch.tv/t/feature-request-one-small-change-that-could-fix-the-discord-webhook-embed-cached-image-issues/27477)

 ## Setup
 * Register an application with [Twitch](https://dev.twitch.tv/).
 Note the `Client ID` and `Client Secret`